 Have a sailing departure plan Leaving sounds easier than coming into a berth, but often it’s just as challenging.
 You need to plan ahead and consider what the boat will do as you start to loosen off your dock lines.
 The wind conditions will dictate which lines can go first, and which need to wait until last.
 Brief your crew on your plan, give each person a job and make sure everyone understands what to do and when.
 As you set off remember that you’ll have very little steerage until you’ve picked up a bit speed and you’ve got water running over the rudder.
 Always think through what you’ll do if things don’t quite go to plan, to help you cope if things go a little awry.

-After departure Use a reliable app for marine chart plotting like savvy navvy where you can plot routes with real-time wind, chart and tidal data, all in one place.
+After departure Use a reliable app for marine chart plotting like Savvy Navvy where you can plot routes with real-time wind, chart and tidal data, all in one place.
 You can also find great anchorage and marina information with their latest Navily integration.